Projects, centres, networks and publications in European Languages and Cultures.

 LLC team: Professor Laura Bradley (Principal Investigator), Susan Kemp (Co-designer)

 Each Whose Voice… event deals with a different theme or set of challenges in translation.
 The first highlighted the importance of voice in many different settings, from interpreting to translating, acting to writing.
 The second focused on what happens to the voices of women in translation and interpreting, covering territory as diverse as interpreting for the victims of gender-based-violence, translating mommy blogs, and Dalit literature.
-The most recent event in the series was an evening dedicated to the translation of emotions.
-This event reflected on how translation mediates emotions in different contexts, with a particular focus on the role of translators and translation when conveying trauma.
+The third was an evening dedicated to the translation of emotions, with a particular focus on the role of translators and translation when conveying trauma.
+The most recent event in the series reflected on ethical challenges in a translation and interpreting context drawing on recent research projects and practitioners' experiences.

 Funded by the European Commission